xhelp00/Philosophers/README.md

 ## Study
-great playlist about Threads https://www.youtube.com/playlist?list=PLfqABt5AS4FmuQf70psXrsMLEDQXNkLq2 -pthread needs to be added as link option to cc -pthread_join function is kind of "wait" for threads
+great playlist about Threads https://www.youtube.com/playlist?list=PLfqABt5AS4FmuQf70psXrsMLEDQXNkLq2
+- pthread needs to be added as link option to cc
+- pthread_join function is kind of "wait" for threads

 ## LL
 - executable files compiled on Linux are failing to run on Mac (zsh: exec format error:)